michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 G> The common formulaic dweomers are as generalized as dweomers should get.
 G>
 G> If you'd like to make learning dweomers easier and faster, you could just allow a crafter to learn a new one by spending 1IP.
+G>
+G> Note also that the way the rules are written it's mostly a matter of time until the crafter learns a dweomer, but it's not a steady march of progress.
+G> You could instead use clocks (a three section clock, or five, or whatever), and have each successful experiment advance the clock by one step.
+G>
+G> If implementing clocks, I suggest setting the clock size by crafter ranking:
+G>
+G> + 5 for basically skilled crafters
+G> + 4 for comprehensively skilled crafters
+G> + 3 for extraordinarily skilled crafters
+G> + 2 for incredibly  skilled crafters
+G> + 1 for unbelievably skilled crafters

 {icon=wrench}
 G> #### Converting OSR Spells